 This choice of the orca whale was intended to help protect the marine habitat in Washington.
 It was also chosen to promote awareness of the orca in the state.

-There are regular pods of orcas that migrate annually through Puget Sound, and Washington state is a great place to watch them.
+Regular pods of orcas migrate annually through Puget Sound, and Washington state is a great place to watch them.

 The best place to see orcas in Washington is in the corridor along the western edge of the San Juan Islands.